geo-mac/marp/marp_projects/vault/PID workshop 2023/ukcorr-pid-session-2023.md

 Version
 Agustina and Alexia to say more, inc. DOI versioning.

+Issues of versioning, ensuring richest data sent to the DataCite registry means we prefer to await as much metadata as possible prior to minting

 ---
 ---
 # Minting, but not as we know it, Jim...